+Data Analysis and Probability Second graders organize, represent, and interpret data using picture graphs, bar graphs, and line plots.
+The students analyze the data and solve problems using the information they have gathered.
 Patterns and Algebraic Thinking Throughout the year, second graders explore patterns using numbers and shapes.
 They identify relationships between two patterns and use this information to solve problems.
 Math classes meet for 45-50 minutes each day.

-SOCIAL STUDIES Second graders focus on indigenous cultures of North America and the geography of the United States.
-The goals of the social studies curriculum are for students to learn about the life, past and present, of the different cultures of the Indigenous Peoples and to become familiar with the fifty US states.
+SOCIAL STUDIES Second graders focus on the indigenous cultures of North America and the geography of the United States.
+The goals of the social studies curriculum are for students to learn about the life, past and present- of the different cultures of the Indigenous Peoples, and to become familiar with the fifty US states.
 During the course of the year, second graders develop skills such as reading for information, questioning, making connections, and gaining an awareness of and an appreciation for other cultures.
 The teachers offer an integrated approach that includes reading, writing, art, and music activities.
-Students participate in the Thanksgiving Assembly, share what they are thankful for, recite a poem, and present historical events leading up to the first Thanksgiving.
-To prepare for this event, the students read several books, and complete a variety of activities.
-Traveling back in time to 1620 on a field trip to Plimoth Patuxet and presents the students with rich knowledge to include in their presentation.
-The students continue their study of Indigenous Peoples of the past and present in the Plains, West, Northwest, Southwest, and Southeast regions of the United States while also learning current fun facts about each state within the region.
-Social studies classes meet for 45 minutes each day.
+Students participate in the Thanksgiving Assembly by sharing reflections on the themes of giving thanks.
+To prepare for this event, students read several books, and complete a variety of activities.
+In the second part of the year, students study United States geography and complete research projects about an individual state.
+Social studies classes meet for 45 minutes, three times a week.

 SCIENCE Science in second grade focuses on problem-solving using the scientific method as well as the engineering design process.
 For the first time in their science classes, students will write lab reports to document their observations and thoughts and to demonstrate their comprehension.
-In the lab reports, the students strive to compose complete thoughts using descriptive language and to create detailed and well-labeled drawings of the experiments.
+In the lab reports, students strive to compose complete thoughts using descriptive language and to create detailed and well-labeled drawings of the experiments.
 During the spring term, students use the engineering design process.
 Whether the goal is to create a catapult or a bridge, engineers rely on the design process to guide them.
 Students focus on creative thinking to solve problems and learn that the process has to be adapted to each individual situation.
-Second grade classes also learn about gardening throughout the year while tending the many planters on campus.
+Second-grade classes also learn about gardening throughout the year while tending the many planters on campus.
 Science classes meet for 45 minutes twice a week.